d0k3/GodMode9/README.md

 * **Archshift**, for providing the base project infrastructure
 * **Normmatt**, for sdmmc.c / sdmmc.h and gamecart code, and for being of great help on countless other occasions
 * **Cha(N)**, **Kane49**, and all other FatFS contributors for [FatFS](http://elm-chan.org/fsw/ff/00index_e.html)
-* **Wolfvak** for ARM11 code, FIRM binary launcher, fexception handlers, PCX code, Makefile and for help on countless other occasions
+* **Wolfvak** for ARM11 code, FIRM binary launcher, exception handlers, PCX code, Makefile and for help on countless other occasions
 * **SciresM** for helping me figure out RomFS and for boot9strap
 * **SciresM**, **Myria**, **Normmatt**, **TuxSH** and **hedgeberg** for figuring out sighax and giving us access to bootrom
 * **ihaveamac** for first developing the simple CIA generation method and for being of great help in porting it